ShaadyEmad/Desktop-Video-Downloader/README.md

 ├── main_window.ui           # PyQt5 .ui file for the GUI layout
 ├── README.md                # Project overview, installation, usage, and contributions
-├── requirements.txt         # List of required packages for easy installation ├── LICENSE                  # License file (optional, depending on your preference) └── images/
+├── requirements.txt         # List of required packages for easy installation └── images/
     ├── tiktok.png           # Image assets used in the application
     ├── twitter.jpg